Atlassian Intelligence transform content tone: A complete guide

 To use it, simply highlight the text you wish to adjust in a Confluence page or Jira item.
 An Atlassian Intelligence icon will appear, which you click to select "Change tone" from a menu.
 You then choose from various styles like Professional or Casual, review the AI's suggestion, and apply it if satisfactory.

-Its main benefit is quickly adjusting the emotional register of your writing, which is useful for tasks like softening direct feedback to colleagues or formalizing casual notes for leadership.
+Its main benefit is quickly adjusting the register of your writing, which is useful for tasks like refining feedback to colleagues or formalizing notes for leadership.
 It helps improve clarity and ensures your message is received as intended, saving time on manual rewrites.

-Beyond tone transformation, Atlassian Intelligence also provides summarization of long documents or comment threads, assists with content generation (like drafting user stories or tables), and improves writing by fixing grammar and simplifying sentences.
+Beyond tone transformation, Atlassian Intelligence also provides summarization of long documents or comment threads, assists with content generation, and improves writing by fixing grammar and simplifying sentences.

 Share this post